pzivich/zEpid/docs/Graphics.rst

 Spaghetti Plot
 ==============
 Spaghetti plots are a fun (sometimes useful) way to look for outliers/patterns in longitudinal data.
-The following is an example spaghetti plot using the longitudinal data from zepid and looking at CD4 T cell count over time.
+The following is an example spaghetti plot using the longitudinal data from *zEpid* and looking at CD4 T cell count over time.

 .. code:: python